dtcenter/METplus-Training/docs/Tutorial/v5.0/Basic_Verification_Statistics_Review.rst

 The following two examples show a generalized method for calculating multicategorical statistics: one for a MET-only usage, and the same example but utilizing METplus wrappers.
 These examples are not meant to be completely reproducible by a user: no input data is provided, commands to run the various tools are not given, etc. Instead, they serve as a general guide of one possible setup among many that produce multicategorical statistics.

-If you are interested in reproducible, step-by-step examples of running the various tools of METplus, you are strongly encouraged to review the `METplus online tutorial `_ that follows this statistical tutorial, where data is made available to reproduce the guided examples.
+If you are interested in reproducible, step-by-step examples of running the various tools of METplus, you are strongly encouraged to review the :ref:`METplus online tutorial <grid_to_grid>` that follows this statistical tutorial, where data is made available to reproduce the guided examples.

 In order to better understand the delineation between METplus, MET, and METplus wrappers which are used frequently throughout this tutorial but are NOT interchangeable, the following definitions are provided for clarity: